Miguel Cabrera Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Giants pitching staff ranks seventh in the league.
+- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.

-- The Giants have a 4.71 team ERA that ranks 19th among all league pitching staffs.
+- The Giants have a 4.77 team ERA that ranks 19th across all league pitching staffs.

-- Giants pitchers combine to give up 19 total home runs at a rate of 1.6 per game (to rank 22nd in baseball).
+- The Giants rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).

-- Manaea (0-0) takes the mound for the Giants to make his second start this season.
+- DeSclafani (1-0) pitches for the Giants to make his third start this season.

-- His last appearance came on Saturday against the Kansas City Royals, when the lefty went six innings, surrendering one earned run while allowing three hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the right-hander tossed 6 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.